rupl/chrisruppel.com/_posts/travel/2015-12-12-bus-from-hanoi-to-laos.md

   bgpad: 65%
 - caption: Our bus was pretty darn packed — backpacks, postal packages, bags of feed made from fish, barbed wire, boxes of fruit, and one pissed off rooster trapped in a box... all bouncing around and constantly shifting.

+gallery2:
+- src: bus-to-laos-2.jpg
+  alt: Small snippet of text from Lonely Planet
+  comment: "If you're arriving by bus from Dien Bien Phu, please relax.
+This is Laos."
+  type: wide
+  bgpad: 25%

 summary: We survived an epic chain of transport from Cat Ba to Laos, and even enjoyed it despite the madness that ensued.
 ---